The College of St. Scholastica

 In most cases, please use the last 4 digits of the listed phone numbers when calling from any campus.

-C J L Q T V Y
+A C H L M Q T V W Y

 Back to Top